 My friend and I when we went inside as it was included in our joint ticket.
 But, we visited on an extremely hot day and so rushed through a little bit.
 There was no air con just fans which did little to cool us down!

-There’s lot’s of pigeons that hangout the front of the museum that make for a good photo but watch out for poop haha!
+There are lots of pigeons that hang out the front of the museum that make for a good photo but watch out for poop haha!

 Tips for photos at Albert Hall Museum:

 - Get here early, this place at sunset is BUSY as it’s in a park

 - You can feed the birds here, but there are hundreds, watch out for poop!